Kaihchen1230/JobFirst/javilin_board.md

 1. Employees leave the local company after they learn enough language skill
 2. Our employees candidates group is too small.
 3. Not enough revenue source, because new immigrants will afraid of fraud
-4. Employers don��t want to hire some employees don��t English well
+4. Employers don't want to hire some employees don't English well
 5. How to provide a high quality language or job -searching training course is a problem

 ## 4) Siddharth